 Day 1: San Francisco can easily take up more than a couple of days, but if you only have a day or two to start your trip, there are some things you can’t miss.
 The famous icon of San Francisco, the Golden Gate Bridge, is visible from many viewpoints.
 However, the best ones are the Golden Gate Overlook, Baker Beach, and the road leading to Fort Point.
-From there, make sure to see the Painted Ladies, Lombard Street, and the Palace of Fine Arts.
+From there, make sure to see the Painted Ladies, Lombard Street, the street art in the Mission District, and the Palace of Fine Arts.
 If you are looking for the swing overlooking San Francisco, make the climb at Bernal Heights Park to the top of the park.

 Day 2: From San Francisco, head out and down the coast.
 If you leave in the afternoon or evening, stop along the way at the Moss Beach Distillery for an ocean view with an incredible meal.
 Half Moon Bay is a great next stop for sunset.
 Watch from the tops of the cliffs or from the beach below as the sun sinks below the horizon.
 Santa Cruz makes a great base for that evening.